alicevillar/Simple_Linear_Regression_Salary_Prediction/README.md

 ## Resources

+1. Introduction to R and RStudio.
 Regressão Linear Simples no R. [link](https://rstudio-pubs-static.s3.amazonaws.com/46495_3f8078811c5d44a5b7951bf68a230c04.html)

-10.2: The Linear Correlation Coefficient. [link](https://stats.libretexts.org/Bookshelves/Introductory_Statistics/Book%3A_Introductory_Statistics_(Shafer_and_Zhang)/10%3A_Correlation_and_Regression/10.02%3A_The_Linear_Correlation_Coefficient)
+2. Statistic Livre Text.
+(Jan, 2021) 10.2: The Linear Correlation Coefficient. [link](https://stats.libretexts.org/Bookshelves/Introductory_Statistics/Book%3A_Introductory_Statistics_(Shafer_and_Zhang)/10%3A_Correlation_and_Regression/10.02%3A_The_Linear_Correlation_Coefficient)

-healthknowledge.
+3. Healthknowledge:Statistical methods for specialists.
 Linear regression and correlation. [link](https://www.healthknowledge.org.uk/e-learning/statistical-methods/specialists/linear-regression-correlation)

-GreeksforGreeks (Aug, 2020).
+4. GreeksforGreeks (Aug, 2020).
 Python – seaborn.regplot() method. [link](https://www.geeksforgeeks.org/python-seaborn-regplot-method/#:~:text=regplot()%20%3A,a%20linear%20regression%20model%20fit.&text=If%20strings%2C%20these%20should%20correspond,labeled%20with%20the%20series%20name.&text=regplot()%20%3A,a%20linear%20regression%20model%20fit.&text=If%20strings%2C%20these%20should%20correspond,labeled%20with%20the%20series%20name.)